DON FRYE VS YOSHIHIRO TAKAYAMA: FIGHTOGRAPHY

-Believing his chance to rematch with Coleman had passed for good, and now convinced his best days as a fighter were behind him, Frye had breathed out a rushed retirement speech in the minutes after the Takayama fight.
+Believing the Coleman rematch dead in the water, and now bitterly convinced his best days were too long gone, Frye had breathed out a rushed retirement speech in the minutes after the Takayama fight.
 He then needed almost three hours to leave his PRIDE 21 locker room.

-Frye said: “The Takayama fight was the last time I felt like The Predator.
-I should have stayed retired, but then PRIDE kept offering me 350,000 reasons to change my mind.
+Frye said: “The Takayama fight was the last time I felt like The Predator, like I had some of that guy left in me.
+I should have stayed retired after that, but then PRIDE kept offering me 350,000 reasons to change my mind.
 So I kept going back.”

 He fought another 15 times after the Takayama classic, winning only five.
 He lost the eventual Coleman rematch on points.
-He finally retired, aged 46, in December 2011.
-His record stands at 20-9-1-1 but the true tally of his career, and that of his pro-wrestling antics, is the woeful ill-heath he is in today, aged only 54.
+He finally stopped fighting, aged 46, in December 2011.
+His record stands at 20-9-1-1 but the true tally of his career, and that of his pro-wrestling career, is the woeful ill-heath he is in today, aged only 56.

 “Towards the end I lost to people who should never be in the position to walk into a bar and tell the story of when they beat Don Frye in a fight,” he said.
-“But the last of my prime, I used it all up against Takayama.”.
+“But the last of my prime, I used it all up against Takayama.
+Every last drop.”

-PRIDE’s prime lasted a while longer.
+PRIDE FC’s own prime lasted a while longer.
 The wheels feel off in 2006 when one of Japan’s most-read weekly newspapers, Shukan Gendai, ran a series of articles connecting the promotion with organized crime.
-Everyone in MMA had heard the jokes about PRIDE serving as a money lauding scheme for the Yakuza, but the reporting from Shukan Gendai – and soon other Japanese media - was well-scoured, explosive and devastating.
+Everyone in MMA had heard that PRIDE was a virtual money lauding scheme for the Yakuza, and the reporting from Shukan Gendai – and soon other Japanese media - was well-scoured and devastating.

 Fuji TV cancelled its contract with PRIDE, turning off the group’s cash-flow.
-Desperate, PRIDE jumped into the US Pay-Per-View market it had long ignored with two Las Vegas shows.
-But it was too late.
+Desperate, PRIDE jumped into the US Pay-Per-View market it had long ignored.
+The two Las Vegas shows were too little, too late.

 The once mighty promotion ran its final event on April 8, 2007, in the same Saitama Super Arena that had hosted so many of its legendary nights, including Frye vs Takayama.
 PRIDE boss Nobuyuki Sakakibara had personally begged Don Frye to appear on the card.
 That he did, losing in one round to journeyman James Thompson.

 It was the end of an era as a sore and dejected Frye reached his locker room.
-Only this time there was no sports bag filled to the zipper with American dollars waiting.
+Only this time there was no sports bag filled to the zipper with American dollars.

 Come by Sakakibara’s hotel suite tomorrow morning, Frye was told.
 He wants to give it to you personally.

-When Frye was shown in the suite at the appointed time, Sakakibara was nowhere to be seen, only a desk with a landline phone.
-Putting the handset to his ear, Frye recognized Sakakibara’s voice.
+When Frye was shown in the suite at the appointed time, Sakakibara was nowhere to be seen, only a desk with a landline phone that suddenly started to ring.
+When he put the handset to his ear, Frye recognized Sakakibara’s voice.